A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Methodology

-To answer our research questions, we conduct a systematic literature review, designed following the guidelines proposed by \cite{Kitchenham2015}.
-Our methodology is similar to the one employed in our previous work~\citep{oliveira2020}---the differences are explained in \autoref{sec:diffs}. \autoref{fig:review_roadmap} presents the roadmap of our review including all steps we followed.
+To answer our research questions, we conducted a systematic literature review designed following the guidelines proposed by \cite{Kitchenham2015}. \autoref{fig:review_roadmap} presents the roadmap of our review, including all steps we followed.
 First, we performed the selection of studies.
-We started with a manual search for papers to use as seed papers so that a search string could be defined, and automatic search could be performed on search engines (\autoref{sec:search}).
-We retrieved \nbPapersFromAllEngines documents with the automatic search, which passed through a triage for study exclusion (\autoref{sec:triage}), an initial study selection where inclusion criteria were applied (\autoref{sec:inclusion}), and a final study selection where we evaluated the quality of the studies based on several criteria (\autoref{sec:quality-assessment}).
-Then, the selected \nbPapersFinalSelection papers were analyzed (\autoref{sec:data_analysis}).
-We extracted data from the papers and synthesized it to answer our research questions.
+We started with a set of papers (\numberToBeChecked{\nbSeedPapers}) about code legibility found in our previous work~\citep{oliveira2020}, which we used as seed papers so that a search string could be defined, and automatic search could be performed on search engines (\autoref{sec:search}).
+We retrieved \nbPapersFromAllEngines unique documents with the automatic search, which passed through a triage for study exclusion (\autoref{sec:triage}), an initial study selection where inclusion criteria were applied (\autoref{sec:inclusion}), and a final study selection where we evaluated the quality of the studies based on several criteria (\autoref{sec:quality-assessment}).
+After this process, \nbPapersFinalSelection papers were selected.
+Then, we performed backward and forward snowballing (\autoref{sec:snowballing}), where we found \nbPapersFromSnowballing new documents, which passed through all the selection steps.
+We found \nbPapersSnowballingAccepted additional paper, totaling \nbPapersFinalSelectionAndSnowball papers for our review.
+Finally, the selected \nbPapersFinalSelectionAndSnowball papers were analyzed (\autoref{sec:data_analysis}) for data extraction and synthesis to answer our research questions.
 We detail these steps in the following sections.

-It is worth mentioning that we did not leverage systematic review tools, like Parsifal\footnote{\url{https://parsif.al/}}, because we were not aware of them at the time.
+\textbf{Full disclosure on novelty.} Our methodology resembles the one employed in our previous work~\citep{oliveira2020}.
+However, the search for papers is different, which means the whole process started based on a new set of papers for this work.
+Moreover, the data analysis and synthesis methods are completely new because we answer different research questions in this paper.
+A detailed elaboration on the differences between the two works is presented in \autoref{sec:diffs}.